jeffvandyke/tftp-server/README.md

 * Usable as both binary and library
 * 100% safe code, no `unsafe` usage
 * Well tested, including error cases
-* Implements (some for now) RFCs describing extensions to the TFTP protocol
+* Implements the RFCs describing extensions to the TFTP protocol

 Building and running the server
 -------------------------------